CUH Logo

 What to expect after your procedure

 It is entirely normal to feel a little bruised after your procedure today.
-Even if you feel very comfortable, it is very important that you are careful with your activities for the rest of the day, and you may even need to reduce your normal level a little.
+Even if you feel very comfortable, it is very important that you are careful with your activities for the rest of the day, and you may even need to reduce your normal level of activity.
 In particular, be careful not to lie, sit or stand in any position for too long.
-As a general rule, try to avoid doing activities that you would not normally be able to do with your pain condition.
+As a general rule, try to avoid doing activities that you would not normally be able to do.

-From tomorrow, although you may feel sore, it is safe to gradually re-introduce exercise and increase activities.
-It is normal to have some bruising and experience some tenderness around the injection site for a few days.
-Use your pain as a guide and start gently, exercising daily, but only increasing the exercises by a small amount each day when the flare-up starts to ease and when you are confident that you are not hurting yourself.
+Although you may feel sore following the procedure, it is safe to gradually re-introduce exercise and increase activities 24 hours after your injection.
+It is normal to have some bruising and experience some tenderness around the injection site/s for a few days afterwards.
+Use your pain as a guide and start gentle daily exercise, increasing the exercises by a small amount each day.

 If a flare-up of your pain does occur this will settle down over the next few days / weeks.
-Take your painkilling medications regularly for 24 - 48 hours and reduce your activities for a day or two to let everything settle down.
+Take your pain medications and reduce your level of activity for one to two days until pain has settled.
 If you are not currently taking anything for pain relief you might wish to take simple pain relieving tablets.
 When the flare-up settles, you can restart building up your exercises and activities.

 How much your pain has been relieved by?